DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 # Initial Set Up - Check Before You Start!

+This is a very challenging to implement playground where we are using a new open source technology in order to be able to deliever it.
+As it is all very new and the first playground to test this out please feel free to continue the playground from your local machine at any point.

 Do you have a GitHub account?
-If not sign up here: https://github.com/
+If not sign up here: https://github.com/ You may want to create a throw away GitHub accont for this playground because of integrations and having to authorise GitHub for use on our instance.
+> Note: The instances will be shortly destroyed after the playground so any sensitive keys will be removed and not stored.

 Have you logged into Guacamole?
 Log in via the IP: http://54.171.164.67/#/